 “In the instance of an animal selfie, like the monkey image at the heart of the US court case, the animal may be the taker of the picture; they just aren’t the owner of the copyright in the picture.

 “Who gets ownership is the million dollar question.
-Does copyright actually exist in a pic taken by non-human?”
-Ms Murdoch said.
+Does copyright actually exist in a pic taken by a non-human?”
+Mr Finney said.

 The American case centres on selfie images caught on wildlife photographer David Slater’s camera.
 He claimed copyright but the animal rights group PETA has taken it court arguing that the monkey should own any rights in the image.
 The case is unique as PETA argues that a monkey can be an owner of an intellectual property right.